WHAT IS THE MINIMUM WAGE IN FLORIDA?

 Many companies get around this by requiring employees to clock out first, thus the time spent at work does not reflect the actual time going through the security check.

 If you are required to perform a security or safety check as part of your job, and you are non-exempt, you must be compensated for that time.
-If you’re not being compensated, it’s time to contact us.
-The initial consultation is free.
+If you’re not being compensated, it’s time to contact Wenzel Fenton Cabassa P.A.
+The initial case evaluation is free.

 Special Investigators

 Insurance companies often employ special investigators to investigate suspicious claims.
 These investigators are often paid a salary and treated like an exempt employee, but they shouldn’t be.
-Their long work weeks should be compensated as a non-exempt employee, and they are eligible for overtime.
+Their long work weeks should be compensated as non-exempt employees, and they are eligible for overtime.

 Wage Fixing

-If you believe wages have been unfairly capped by your employer and other employers in the area, Contact us today.
-The initial consultation is free.
+If you believe wages have been unfairly capped by your employer and other employers in the area, contact us today.

 Fraud and Abuse

 The firm is actively engaged in several healthcare fraud and abuse matters.
-A common theme in it all of these cases is that a healthcare provider such as a hospital, a physician or a similar healthcare entity engaged in a pattern of charging the United States government for more care than was actually given or provided that care in an unsafe way.
+A common theme in many of these cases is that a healthcare provider, such as a hospital, a physician, or a similar healthcare entity, engaged in a pattern of charging the United States government for more care than was actually given or provided that care in an unsafe way.

 CONTACT AN EXPERIENCED EMPLOYMENT LAW ATTORNEY TODAY